JiaRong00/01-Rock-Paper-Scissors-Game/README.md

 # Python_Game01
 A rock paper scissors game created to learn and practice python.
+In this game, players can choose a computer character that they would like to play the game with and play multiple rounds of the game.
+The choices of both the player and character will be shown for each round and the game winning statistics will be be displayed.

 This project contains 2 files:
 1) Rock_Paper_Scissors_Game.py which consists of the main game code
 2) RockPaperScissors_ASCII.py which contains the rock, paper, scissors ASCII art